 To find a competent local doctor with whom you can communicate, get recommendations from your insurance provider or hotel.
-Aetna members, for instance, can find providers in the U.S. and abroad by calling the customer service number on the back of their insurance card or through its mobile app to find providers.
-The app also connects to Teladoc, a service that provides on-demand, virtual consultations with licensed physicians.
+Aetna members, for instance, can find providers in the U.S. and abroad by calling the customer service number on the back of their insurance card.

 From ski resorts and Disney parks to African safaris, many destinations are prepared to cater to travelers with special needs ― but not all of them.
 A good friend of mine, an accomplished political scientist with limited mobility due to childhood polio, has lectured all over the world.
 He has always been able to find appropriate accommodations and restaurants with some advance research.